Looking for the best monitor for gaming for under 300 USD?

 Features

-Just like with all VA monitors at this price range, some smearing is noticeable (mainly in darker scenes).
+Just like with most VA monitors at this price range, some smearing is noticeable (mainly in darker scenes).
 Some users won’t mind it at all or find it tolerable, while other gamers sensitive to it should consider an IPS display instead.

 Design & Connectivity